bkuhlmann/auther/README.md

 - *label* - Optional.
 The page label (what would appear above the form).
 Default: "Authorization".
 - *secret* - Required.
 The secret passphrase used to encrypt/decrypt account credentials.
 - *accounts* - Required.
 The array of accounts with different or similar access to the application.
     - *name* - Required.
-The account name.
-The name that uniquely identifies each account.
+The account name that uniquely identifies the account.
     - *encrypted_login* - Required.
 The encrypted account login.
     - *encrypted_password* - Required.
 The encrypted account password.
     - *paths* - Required.
 The array of blacklisted paths for which only this account has access to.
     - *authorized_url* - Optional.
 The URL to redirect to upon successful authorization.
-Authorized redirection works as follows (in the order defined):
+Authorized redirection works in the order defined:
         0. The blacklisted path (if requested prior to authorization but now authorized).
         0. The authorized URL (if defined and the blacklisted path wasn't requested).
         0. The root path (if none of the above).